thosgood/this-weeks-finds/markdown/1-50/week013.md

 point $\omega$.
 But there's a big problem --- the sum doesn't converge!
 (Another fun exercise.)

 Oh well, try again.
-Let's act like physicists and RENORMALIZE the sum by subtracting off an infinite constant!
+Let's act like physicists and **renormalize** the sum by subtracting off an infinite constant!
 Just subtract the sum over all
 $\omega$ in $L$ of $1/\omega^2$.
 Well, all $\omega$ except zero, anyway.
 This turns out to work, but we really should be careful about the order of summation here: